I am an awarding-winning journalist, writer and documentary film producer.

 All my journalism – whether it be written or broadcast – is investigatory in nature.
 It is also original and exclusive.

 Some more background: in 2010 I won a British Press Awards ‘Scoop of the Year’ nomination for my story exposing England’s then Attorney General as having broken rules she passed into law.
-In 2015, while living in South Africa, I wrote a critically acclaimed book exposing a miscarriage of justice.
+In 2015, while living in Cape Town, South Africa, I wrote a critically acclaimed book exposing a miscarriage of justice.
 In 2015 I was part of the BBC Panorama team which won the Foreign Press Association award for an investigation into corruption at FIFA.
 In 2018 I was part of the BBC Newsnight team which won a Royal Television Society award for its coverage of the Grenfell Tower disaster.